11 May 2021

 Below are a set of questions about a Climate Action Plan which you may want to ask candidates.
 Make sure to tailor the questions as much as possible to your local context.

-Our postcode tool tells you how climate friendly your community is, and the results can help tailor your questions.
+Our climate data tool tells you how your area's performing on key climate issues, and the results can help tailor your questions.
 You may wish to ask candidates about specific policies or issues that you consider most important to your local area.

 Local council model questions